h2-logo Art Tracks Overview

 h2-logo Media Gallery Track

-Focuses on interactive tech demos, prototypes, and functional media tools that advance visual information communication.
+The Media Gallery Track focuses on interactive tech demos, prototypes, and functional media tools that advance visual information communication.
 Unlike the Art Gallery (prioritizing finished artworks), this track highlights practical, experimental tools bridging art, technology, and usability.
 Submissions should demonstrate innovation in enhancing accessible, ethical information sharing.

 • AI Co-Creation Info-Tools: Open-source software that lets non-experts co-design ethical data visualizations with AI, balancing creativity and factual accuracy